gregornickel/cheatsheets/vim.md

 - `esq` to switch to command mode
 - Exit the editor and discard any changes `:q!`
 - Save file and exit `:wq`
+  - Save file and exit in normal mode `zz`

 ### Navigate